This post contains affiliate links.

 Transfer tape helps you get your cut vinyl from A to B without falling out of place AND allows you to make sure everything is placed in a straight line.
 This is especially helpful for lettering.
 Nobody wants crooked letters, am I right?!
 It comes in a sheet that is usually clear but has lines in a grid pattern on it.
 The grid is what helps you keep your design straight.

 These items are helpful in getting great results when you are using adhesive vinyl:

 Okay, let’s get started.

 How to use Cricut transfer tape:

-After you’ve cut vinyl, you know it’s time to ‘WEED!’
+After you’ve cut vinyl, it’s time to ‘WEED!’
 Weeding is where you remove the outside pieces from what you cut using a hook from the Cricut Tool Kit.